rhysjj111/Project_2_portfolio_website/README.md

 - Appending answers to answer container
   -  I was attempting to append the 'radio button' and corresponding labels at the same time using appendChild() function.
 After some research, I found I could do that with append() function from: [Mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/append)
 - Cycling through the questions
   - Initially, the questions were being cycled through including the details section, with one function.
-It caused an issue moving back and forth with the next and previous buttons.
-This was overcome by making a function for cycling forward and a seperate function for cycling backwards, as well as making a seperate funtion for moving from the 'details' section to the 'questions' section.
+It caused an issue moving back and forth with the next and previous buttons, as they became out of sync with regards to the question number.
+This was overcome by making a function for cycling forward, and a seperate function for cycling backwards, as well as making a seperate funtion for moving from the 'details' section, to the 'questions' section.
+Another function was used to move from the 'questions' section to the 'feedback' section.
 - Keeping score
-  - I was having touble accessing the currentScore variable from cycleForward function for cycleBackward function to keep track of the score moving both forwards, and backwards.
-I had to create an object, var answersGiven, outside of the cycleForward function (which was recording the score).
-The current score was then added to the global variable as a property, and could be accessed from the cycleBackward function.
-[Stack overflow](https://stackoverflow.com/questions/407048/accessing-variables-from-other-functions-without-using-global-variables)
+  - I was having touble with passing the 'currentScore' variable, from the 'cycleForward' function (cycled the questions forwards), to the 'cycleBackward' function; in order to keep track of the score moving both forwards, and backwards.
+I had to create a global object, var 'answersGiven', outside the cycleForward function, then assigned the current score to the global variable as a property.
+This could be accessed from the cycleBackward function by calling the object property.
+I got help from: [Stack overflow](https://stackoverflow.com/questions/407048/accessing-variables-from-other-functions-without-using-global-variables)
-  - Going back more than onces caused the cycleBackward function to give an inacurate record of score because it was subtracting the most recent ansawer each time.
-The solution to this was storing the score for each question in answersGiven.
+  - Going back more than once, caused the cycleBackward function to give an inacurate record of score because it was subtracting the most recent ansawer each time.
+The solution to this was storing the score for each question in 'answersGiven'.
+- Vague planning
+  - Some key areas were overlooked at the planning phase, which would have made it a lot easier when it came to writing the code:
+    - How the users answers would be stored and the scores added up was not thought through well.
+    - Key features, such as a close button on the popup window was not conscidered.
+    - Two of the questions are only accessible as a result of a certain answer from a previous question; the logistics of this wasn't thought out, so again, when it came to writing the code, made it a lot more difficult, and eventually the idea was scrapped due to time constraints.
+    - No conscideration of validation to prompt the user to select an option.
+Neither for a notification that the quiz is complete after the quiz is finished.

 #### CSS
 - Pop-up quiz window CSS
   - I wanted to get the layout of the quiz pop-up window configured using only Bootstraps grid system.
 I spent a while trying to get the footer of the window to stay at the bottom without affecting other elements.
 I could not achieve this and in the end had to impliment some custom CSS, changing the display properties of the outer 'div' container and the margin-top of the footer.

-- Vague planning
-  - Some key areas were overlooked at the planning phase, which would have made it a lot easier when it came to writing the code.
-    - How the users answers would be stored and the scores added up was not well thought through.
-    - Key features, such as a close button on the popup window was not conscidered.
-    - Two of the questions are only accessible as a result of a certain answer from a previous question; the logistics of this wasn't thought out, so again, when it came to writing the code, made it a lot more difficult.
-    - No conscideration of validation to prompt the user to select an option.
-Neither for a notification that the quiz is complete after the quiz is finished.